-Watch Five Rafale jets enter Indian airspace, to land shortly in Ambala
+Watch Five Rafale jets entering Indian airspace

 New Delhi, July 29: In historic moments for the Indian Air Force, the first batch of five Rafale combat jets on Wednesday entered the Indian air space on its way to Ambala airbase from France, officials said.